Saheedatt/axvform/README.md

 ## Acknowledgments

-- This project was created for educational purposes to showcase form handling and popup messages in web development.
+- This project was created for educational purposes to showcase form handling and popup messages in web applications.
 - The popup message and form design are inspired by common UI patterns.